 - A. Personal Illness.
 The principal may require a doctor's confirmation is s/he deems it advisable. - B. Illness in the Family Necessitating the Presence of the Child.
 The principal may require a doctor's confirmation and an explanation as to why the child's absence was necessary. - C. Quarantine of the Home.
 This is limited to the length of the quarantine as fixed by the proper health officials. - D. Death in the Family.
 This is limited to a period of three (3) days unless a reasonable cause may be shown for a longer absence. - E. Necessary Work at Home Due to absence or Incapacity of Parent(s)/Guardian(s).
 Any absence arising because of this condition shall only apply to a child over fourteen (14) years of age and shall not extend for a period longer than five (5) days and can be renewed for five (5) additional days.
 At no time, shall such excuse permit a student to be absent from school for a period of more than ten (10) consecutive days.
-At the discretion of the Superintendent or his/her designee, a student may be excused for a longer period of time than ten (10) days if a child's parent/guardian has recently died or become totally or partially - time than ten (10) days if a child's parent/guardian has recently died or become totally or partially Superintendent or his/her designee may request a certificate of a physician attesting to the physical condition of the parent/guardian. - F. Observation or Celebration of a Bona Fide Religious Holiday.
+At the discretion of the Superintendent or their designee, a student may be excused for a longer period of time than ten (10) days if a child's parent/guardian has recently died or become totally or partially Superintendent or their designee may request a certificate of a physician attesting to the physical condition of the parent/guardian. - F. Observation or Celebration of a Bona Fide Religious Holiday.
 Any student shall be excused for the purpose of observing or celebrating a bona fide religious holiday consistent with their creed or belief. - G. Absence During the School Day for Professional Appointments.
 Parents are to be encouraged to schedule medical, dental, legal, and other necessary appointments other than during the school day.
 Since this is not always possible, when a student is to be absent for part of the day: - 1.
-The student shall have a statement to that effect from his/her parents; - 2.
-The student shall bring a signed statement from the doctor, dentist, lawyer, counselor, etc. to the effect that s/he reported promptly for the appointment; - 3.
-The student shall report back to school immediately after his/her appointment if school is still in session. - H. Emergency or Other Set of Circumstances.
+The student shall have a statement to that effect from their parents; - 2.
+The student shall bring a signed statement from the doctor, dentist, lawyer, counselor, etc. to the effect that the student reported promptly for the appointment; - 3.
+The student shall report back to school immediately after their appointment if school is still in session. - H. Emergency or Other Set of Circumstances.
 The Superintendent shall determine whether the reason for the absence constitutes good and sufficient cause. - I. Medically Necessary Leave. - J. Service as Precinct Officer at a Primary, Special or General Election - K. Absences that do not accumulate against this guideline include: field trips, college visits, not to exceed two days.